A unified approach to global solvability for FBSDEs with diagonal generators: Abstract

 \section{Abstract}

 In this paper, we study the global solvability of multidimensional forward–backward stochastic differential equations (FBSDEs) with diagonally Lipschitz, quadratic or super-quadratic generators.
 Under a certain “monotonicity” condition, we provide a unified approach which shows that there exists a decoupling field that is uniformly Lipschitz in its spatial variable.
 This decoupling field is closely related to bounded solution to an associated characteristic BSDE.
+For Lipschitz case, we provide some extensions and investigate $L^p$-solution and $L^p$ estimates.
+Our results gives a positive answer to a question proposed in Yong (Banach Center Publ.
+122: 255-286, 2020).
 Applications to stochastic optimal controls and stochastic differential games are investigated.

 \textbf{Key words}: forward-backward stochastic differential equations, diagonal generators, global solution, monotonicity condition, decoupling field.

 \textbf{MSC-classification}: 60H30, 93H20.